Alan and Marilyn Bergman: Career

 The Kennedy Center commissioned the Bergmans to write a song cycle in 2001, they chose to collaborate with the composer Cy Coleman.
 The resulting work, Portraits in Jazz: A Gallery of Songs was performed on May 17, 2002.

 The Bergmans wrote the lyrics to Billy Goldenberg's television musical Queen of the Stardust Ballroom which won the couple their third Primetime Emmy Award Outstanding Achievement in Special Musical Material, it was later the couple's second Broadway show, Ballroom, which opened in 1978.

 In 2007, Alan Bergman released his first album as a vocalist, Lyrically, Alan Bergman, featuring lyrics written by him and his wife and arranged by Alan Broadbent and Jeremy Lubbock.
 Reviewing the album for Allmusic, John Bush praised Bergman's "excellent interpretive skills" and Christopher Loundon in the JazzTimes described Bergman's voice as a "...revelation, suggesting both the wise, elder Sinatra and the astutely mellow Fred Astaire, with a touch of the offbeat dreaminess of Chet Baker."

 The Bergmans had a long professional relationship with Barbra Streisand.
 In addition to their work on the films Yentl and The Way We Were, in which Streisand starred, the Bergmans wrote Streisand's One Voice concert which was released as a live album in 1987.
 Marilyn also served as the executive producer of the One Voice concert.
 The Bergmans' song "Ordinary Miracles" from Streisand's 1994 concert tour and HBO special won the couple their third Emmy Award, with the couple's script for the tour also being nominated for a CableACE Award.
 The Bergmans received their fifth Emmy nomination for the song "On the Way to Becoming Me" (music by Marvin Hamlisch) from the AFI tribute to Streisand.
 The Bergmans also served as board members of Streisand's charitable foundation.
-Streisand's 2011 album What Matters Most was recorded in tribute to the Bergmans, and featured ten songs by the couple that she had not previously recorded.
+Streisand's 2011 album What Matters Most was recorded in tribute to the Bergmans and featured ten songs by the couple that she had not previously recorded.

-In 2017, The Bergmans collaborated with playwright Josh Ravetch on Chasing Mem'ries: A Different Kind of Musical.

-Marilyn Bergman died from respiratory failure on January 8, 2022, at the age of 93.